Ramkumar200314/Health-Fitness_Android_App-Mini_Project/README.md

 # Project Description

-Healthucate is an android app that is based on health and fitness.
+Health & Fitness is an android app that is based on health and fitness.
 The project is built in Android Studio platform using Java and Sqlite.

 ## Features:
 1. User Login and Registration System